dreamking60/d3-start-to-finish-leanpub/manuscript/10 Scale functions.md

 myScale(1);  // returns 100
 ```

-D> Recalling circle mathematics, the area of a circle is `𝜋 * radius * radius`.
-Thus the area of a circle representing a value of 0.5 is `𝜋 * 70.7106 * 70.7106 = 15707.96` and the area of the circle representing 1 is `𝜋 * 100 * 100 = 31415.93`.
+D> Recalling circle mathematics, the area of a circle is `pi * radius * radius`.
+Thus the area of a circle representing a value of 0.5 is `pi * 70.7106 * 70.7106 = 15707.96` and the area of the circle representing 1 is `pi * 100 * 100 = 31415.93`.
 The second circle is twice the area of the first circle.

 The main thing to remember is that if you’re using circle area to represent a value, use `scaleSqrt`.